This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Instructions

-- Place ribs on foil-lined baking sheet, bone-side up.
-Cover with another sheet of foil and wrap edges of foil sheets tightly around ribs.
-Place baking sheet in oven and bake ribs bone-side up for 4 hours.
+- Place seasoned ribs on foil-lined baking sheet, bone-side up.
+Cover ribs with second sheet of foil and wrap edges of foil sheets tightly to seal foil around ribs.

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.